aCube1/RBT-16/README.md

 that can switch between triangle and noise.

 TODO:
-	Improve video capabilities and learn more about what can be executed by the PPU.
+	Improve video capabilities and learn more about what can be executed by the VDP.
 -->